owlchester/kanka-docs/docs/features/campaigns/modules.md

 ## Default modules

-Each world comes with the afromentioned pre-determined default modules, and they are automatically all enabled, except for the deprecated [conversations](/entities/conversations) and [dice rolls](/entities/dice-rolls) modules.
+Each world comes with the aforementioned pre-determined default modules, and they are automatically all enabled, except for the deprecated [conversations](/entities/conversations) and [dice rolls](/entities/dice-rolls) modules.

 ```{admonition} Info
 Disabling an entity type doesn't delete the related data from the campaign.
 Instead, it is simply **hidden**.
 Only members of the campaign's admin role can enable or disable modules.